Theoretical study of the ECRIPAC accelerator concept: ECRIPAC working principle

 The plasma compression phase~\cite{Geller-ecripac} starts as soon as the injection of the HF wave inside the resonant cavity is stopped (at $t=t_{GA}$), while the total magnetic mirror well $B(t)$ continues to increase up to the complete restoration of the initial main magnetic field (orange line in Fig.~\ref{fig:ecripac_Bfield}) at $t=t_{pul}$.
 During this period, the energy of the electron population increases by means of the electric field induced by the time variation of the magnetic field (see $E_{ind} (t)$ evolution in Fig.~\ref{fig:chronograph}).
 However, the most important phenomenon taking place during this phase is the compression of the plasma, leading to increased electron and ion densities, which are crucial factors for an appropriate ion acceleration taking place afterward.
 Indeed, under the hypothesis of slowly varying magnetic field, it is possible to demonstrate that during this phase there exist the following adiabatic constants of motion in the dynamics of a single electron propagating inside the ECRIPAC magnetic field configuration (see Appendix~\ref{app:comp} for details on derivation)

 where $p_e$ is the electron momentum, while $r_{Lar}$ and $r_{ec}$ are respectively the Larmor radius of the electron orbit and the distance between the orbit center and the cavity axis.
 The increasing magnetic field over time leads to a decrease of both $r_{Lar}$ and $r_{ec}$, thus radially compressing the plasma.
 The general configuration of the plasma is conserved during this process, keeping the initial disk shape unaltered.
 Moreover, it is possible to demonstrate that the axial oscillatory motion of the electrons inside the magnetic mirror is damped in time, leading also to an axial compression of the plasma disk (see Appendix~\ref{app:comp} for details).
-The tendency towards neutrality of the plasma determines also a movement of the ion population, which slowly drifts in the direction opposite to the electrons following the plasma compression. \\ Finally, starting from the equation of motion for the electrons, it is possible to obtain the time evolution of the particle cyclotron angular frequency, radial distance of the particle from the cavity center and Lorentz factor during the plasma compression phase:
+The plasma’s tendency to maintain neutrality also induces a motion of the ions, which slowly follow the electrons along their trajectories, leading to a global compressive motion of the plasma. \\ Finally, starting from the equation of motion for the electrons, it is possible to obtain the time evolution of the particle cyclotron angular frequency, radial distance of the particle from the cavity center and Lorentz factor during the plasma compression phase:

 Further details regarding the derivation of these results can be found in Appendix~\ref{app:comp}.
-For example, let's consider an accelerator using a heating frequency $f_{HF}=2.45$ GHz and characterized by a magnetic field which increases from 0.0875 T up to 5 T. The estimated values of the electron Lorentz factor, cyclotron angular frequency and radial distance from the cavity center at the end of both the GA and plasma compression phases are reported in Table~\ref{tab:estimations}.
+For example, let's consider an accelerator using a heating frequency $f_{HF}=2.45$ GHz and characterized by a magnetic field that increases from 0.0875 T up to 5 T. The estimated values of the electron Lorentz factor, cyclotron angular frequency and radial distance from the cavity center at the end of both the GA and plasma compression phases are reported in Table~\ref{tab:estimations}.
 It can be clearly seen the fundamental role of the plasma compression phase, strongly compressing the electron cloud and increasing its energy.